SkSL Shader

 Beta Feature.
 To enable, check Show Beta Features in Preferences.

-For more detail on the differences between GLSL and SkSL see the Skia documentation.
+For more detail on the differences between GLSL and SkSL see the Skia documentationarrow-up-right.

 UI